 - UCSF online Designing Clinical Research course (2 credit hours), or equivalent course with approval from the certificate leadership.
-The DCR course runs from July 18 - August 29, 2023.
-The course fee (\$2150) can be paid with your awarded GloCal funds for courses. - GloCal/UPCH Seminar (16 weeks, 6 credit hours) involving didactic lectures and moderated discussion and essays.
+The DCR course runs from July 15 - August 30, 2024.
+The course fee (\$2150) can be paid with a fellow's awarded GloCal funds for courses. - 2.
+GloCal/UPCH Seminar (16 weeks, 6 credit hours) involving didactic lectures and moderated discussion and essays.
 The seminar is led by a diverse team of faculty from various global settings.
-This seminar will occur every 2 weeks, consisting of a 90-minute lecture followed by a 90-minute discussion session.
-Lectures will start the week of August 21-25 and finish the week of December 11-15.
-Tentative topics for this year's seminar are: instruments, global health decolonization, reproducibility, implementation science, paper writing and publishing, mental health, research funding, and grant writing. - 3.
+This seminar will occur every 2 weeks, consisting of a 75-minute lecture followed by a 90-minute discussion session.
+Lectures will start in mid-August and finish in mid-December.
+Planned topics for the seminar are: instruments, global health decolonization, reproducibility, implementation science, paper writing and publishing, mental health, research funding, and grant writing. - 3.
 Mentoring Course (4 credit hours), aimed at improving mentorship-related activities during the fellowship and also enhancing the fellow's mentoring skills.
 This course will involve meetings with UC/LMIC mentors, and participation in research group meetings, UC lectures, conferences, seminars, and peer mentoring.